 I have tried to write this letter so many times before.
-I believe that God has strengthened me to be able to express to you how much I love you and I forgive you for shunning me….*
+I believe that I have the strength now to be able to express to you how much I love you and how much it hurts that you are shunning me….*

 *𝑫𝒊𝒔𝒂𝒈𝒓𝒆𝒆 𝒘𝒊𝒕𝒉 𝑱𝒆𝒉𝒐𝒗𝒂𝒉’𝒔 𝑾𝒊𝒕𝒏𝒆𝒔𝒔𝒆𝒔 𝒐𝒏 𝒂𝒏𝒚𝒕𝒉𝒊𝒏𝒈 𝒂𝒏𝒅 𝒄𝒐𝒏𝒕𝒓𝒂𝒅𝒊𝒄𝒕 𝒕𝒉𝒆𝒊𝒓 𝑳𝒆𝒂𝒅𝒆𝒓𝒔 𝒐𝒏 𝒂𝒏𝒚𝒕𝒉𝒊𝒏𝒈 𝒂𝒏𝒅 𝒚𝒐𝒖 𝒘𝒊𝒍𝒍 𝒃𝒆 𝒕𝒉𝒓𝒐𝒘𝒏 𝒐𝒖𝒕 𝒐𝒇 𝒕𝒉𝒆𝒊𝒓 𝒄𝒉𝒖𝒓𝒄𝒉/𝒉𝒂𝒍𝒍. 𝑬𝒗𝒆𝒓𝒚𝒐𝒏𝒆 𝒘𝒊𝒍𝒍 𝒕𝒓𝒆𝒂𝒕 𝒚𝒐𝒖 𝒂𝒔 𝒊𝒇 𝒚𝒐𝒖 𝒂𝒓𝒆 𝒅𝒆𝒂𝒅.